-I attended two Masses this June that illustrated how a celebration in a Proper Calendar can take precedence.
+I attended two Masses this June and one in August that illustrated how a celebration in a Proper Calendar can take precedence.
 The first was a Mass at the Franciscan Monastery of the Holy Land in Washington, DC for the feast of St. Anthony of Padua.
 The General Calendar includes St. Anthony as an Obligatory Memorial.
 Since this is a Franciscan shrine run by Franciscans, the St. Anthony celebration would have been elevated to a feast.
 But because St. Anthony is considered the “Patron of the Custody of the Holy Land” which is the work of this Monastery, the celebration was elevated to a solemnity.

 June 22 is the Optional Memorial of Saints John Fisher and Thomas More.
 My son chose Thomas More for his Confirmation saint this May and requested we attend Mass for his feast day in honor of his new patron saint.
 It wasn’t until I arrived that I remembered that the patron saint for our diocese is St. Thomas More.
 The celebration of the Mass was elevated to a Feast instead of an Optional Memorial.
 I enjoyed participating in the higher liturgical celebrations of both feasts and seeing the Proper Calendars in action.